 The ongoing global COVID-19 pandemic has impacted, and will likely continue to impact, the way we conduct our business, including the way in which we interface with customers, suppliers and our employees.
-Although to date we have not experienced any adverse material impacts from the COVID-19 pandemic, the broader impact of the COVID-19 pandemic on our results of operations and overall financial performance remains uncertain.
 The COVID-19 pandemic has affected how we interact with our customers by reducing face-to-face meetings and increasing our on-line and virtual presence.
 While increasing our on-line and virtual presence has proven effective, we are unsure of the impact if these conditions continue for an extended period.
-In addition, we have experienced minor impacts on our supply chain that we have managed.
-For example, in cases where there were delays we relied on our inventory of components to continue production.
-There is no guarantee we will be able to manage through future delays in our supply chain.
+During 2021, we have experienced an increased level of disruption in our supply chain and from certain customers all of which have resulted in delayed revenue.
+While we believe these disruptions are temporary, there is no guarantee we will be able to manage through these disruptions.
 See "Risk Factors" for further discussion of the potential adverse impacts of the COVID-19 pandemic on our business.